k8ty-app/clatto-verata-zio/src/pages/about/index.md

 The phrase is actually a reference to the quote `Klaatu Barada Nikto` in the movie The Day the Earth Stood Still.
 It seems like in AoD they changed it to `Clatto Verata Nicto`, but it sounds quite similar to the original.

-I like to think that different version fits better with the theme 🙃
+I like to think that the different version fits better with the theme 🙃